mlcommons/tiny/v0.1/training/anomaly_detection/README.md

 # Train and test the model
 ./train.sh

-# Convert the model to TFlite, and thest conversion quality
+# Convert the model to TFlite, and test conversion quality
 ./convert_to_tflite.sh
 ```

 ## Description
 The baseline system consists of four main scripts:
 - `00_train.py`
   - This script trains models for each Machine Type by using the directory **dev_data/<Machine_Type>/train/** or **eval_data/<Machine_Type>/train/**.
+Note that in TinyMLPerf we use the ToyCar Machine Type only.
 - `01_test.py`
   - This script makes csv files for each Machine ID including the anomaly scores for each wav file in the directory **dev_data/<Machine_Type>/test/** or **eval_data/<Machine_Type>/test/**.
   - The csv files will be stored in the directory **result/**.
   - If the mode is "development", it also makes the csv files including the AUC and pAUC for each Machine ID.
 - `02_convert.py`
   - This script converts the previously generated models to TFLite and quantized TFLite models.
-For the quantization ,it uses the data in **dev_data/<Machine_Type>/train/**.
+For the quantization, it uses the data in **dev_data/<Machine_Type>/train/**.
 - `03_tflite_test.py`
-  - This script makes csv files for each Machine ID and each TFLite model version, similar to `01_test.sh`
+  - This script makes csv files for each Machine ID and each TFLite model version, including quantized models, similar to `01_test.sh`

 ## Detailed Usage

-Either use the scripts described in **Quick Start** instructions, or follow the steps below.
+Either use the scripts described in **Quick Start** instructions, or follow the steps below, adapted from the original repo from the DCASE competition authors.

 ### 1. Clone repository
 Clone this repository from Github.

 ### 2. Download datasets
-We will launch the datasets in three stages.
-So, please download the datasets in each stage:
+Datasets were provided in three stages during the DCASE competition.
 - Development dataset
   - Download `dev_data_<Machine_Type>.zip` from https://zenodo.org/record/3678171.
 - "Additional training dataset", i.e. the evaluation dataset for training
   - After launch, download `eval_data_train_<Machine_Type>.zip` from https://zenodo.org/record/3727685 (not available until April.
 1).
 - "Evaluation dataset", i.e. the evaluation for test
   - After launch, download `eval_data_test_<Machine_Type>.zip` from https://zenodo.org/record/3841772 (not available until June.
 1).

+TinyMLPerf uses the ToyCar machine type only.
+It uses the Development and Additional training datasets for generating the reference model.

 ### 3. Unzip dataset
 Unzip the downloaded files and make the directory structure as follows: